About Some Client Authors Stopping Updates#

 -

-Click the "Subscription" menu on the left, and click the "New" button in the upper right corner.
+Click the "Subscription" menu on the left, then click the "New" button in the upper right corner.

 -